Korea Electric Power Corporation research snapshot

 Business essence

-KEPCO earns from delivering electricity across South Korea through generation subsidiaries, a national transmission and distribution network, and related power projects.
+KEPCO earns from delivering electricity across South Korea through generation subsidiaries, a national transmission and distribution network, and related power projects such as the $1.4 billion Aramco Jafurah cogeneration deal won in June 2026.
 Customers pay because electricity is essential, but retail economics are shaped by policy as well as demand.

 Moat